ros2/design/articles/content_filtering.md

 ### Requirement

 - ContentFilteredTopic interfaces can be used only if rmw implementation supports.
-- If rmw implementation does not support ContentFilteredTopic interfaces, filtering will be done internally on subscriber side in `rcl` before callback is fired.
 - User can specify filtering expression and expression parameters for subscription.
   - Simply, application can set/get the filter_expression and expression_parameters for subscription.
 - Filtering expression and expression parameters can be set and get at runtime.